-In this post we will tell you how to get there, what to expect once you arrive, and even how to avoid the crowds.
+This post will tell you how to get there, what to expect once you arrive, and even how to avoid the crowds.

 Cenote Suytun – Our Favorite Cenote in Mexico

-There are a ton of great cenotes in the Yucatan area, (what is a cenote??? read here) but after visiting tons of different ones our favorite in the Cancun area was probably Cenote Suytum near Valladolid Mexico.
+There are a ton of great cenotes in the Yucatan area, (Not sure what a cenote is?
+Check out our article here.)
+After visiting tons of different cenotes our favorite in the Cancun area was Cenote Suytum near Valladolid Mexico.

 Cenote Suytun is an underground cave with a manmade platform built into the middle.
 The most prominent feature is the single beam of light that shines into the cave through a hole in the top.
 At midday, when the sun is directly overhead the beam lights up the platform.

 The cool waters of this cenote make for the perfect escape from the sweltering Cancun sun.
 When inside, it is easy to see why the Maya considered cenotes sacred.
 When crowded, people shriek and do cannonballs into the water, but when it was almost empty many people seemed to reverence the location by whispering.

 It takes about 1 hour and 45 minutes to drive to this cenote from Cancun.
 While that may seem like a long trip, it is barely out of the way if you are planning a Chichen Itza tour or climbing on the ruins of Ek Balam (highly underrated).